-- Land area is limited

-- Physically, land is not destroyed, but its appearance may be changed
+- Land area is limited - Physically, land is not destroyed, but its appearance may be changed

--Land is not movable

-- Land is often used for long-term investment

-- No one can live without land i.e. life cannot be continued without occupying space and each activity requires space a.
-Natural value of land b.
-The value that is created because of land improvement through construction

-- Land is immortal.
+- -Land is not movable - Land is often used for long-term investment - No one can live without land i.e. life cannot be continued without occupying space and each activity requires space - Land is immortal.
 In addition to different uses, it is possible to save it both for individuals and society (Razaviyan, 2002)